Diane Fanning

-Diane Fanning (born, June 21, 1950) is an American crime writer and author who writes nonfiction and mystery novels.
+Diane Fanning (born June 21, 1950) is an American crime writer and author who writes nonfiction and mystery novels.

 Biography

 Fanning was born Diane Lynn Butcher in Baltimore, Maryland.
 She graduated from Perry Hall High School, and then Lynchburg College in Virginia, where she majored in chemistry.
-Her husband and she live in Bedford, Virginia.
+She and her husband live in Bedford, Virginia.

 Career

 After college, she wrote for the advertising field, earning more than 70 Addy Awards for her work.
 During that time, she wrote as a freelance writer.

 Her career shifted into nonprofit work with a move to New Braunfels, Texas.
 Fanning worked for fundraising groups, including Another Way Texas Shares and the National Association for Choice in Giving.
 She began her first book while living in Texas.
 She is co-founder of Women in Crime Ink, described by The Wall Street Journal as "a blog worth reading."